jilldhandhukiya/Bank-system-with-dashboard-analytics/README.md

 # Bank-system-with-dashboard-analytics
-This is my Java Mini Project for IT 2nd Year
+This is my Java Mini Project for IT 2nd Year (Diploma)

-In this Program I have Use MYSQL And Jfree chart Library
+In this Program I have Use MYSQL For Database And Jfree chart Library for Chart creation & analysis

 Links :
 Jfree = https://www.jfree.org/jfreechart/download/